 No. Not all roles within Centrica require a credit check.
 Where the role does require the check we will take a realistic view as to whether your adverse credit report in its entirety, fits within what we consider to be an acceptable limit.

 Centrica takes the prevention of illegal working very seriously.
-A failure to comply with the UK Visa and Immigration’s (UKVI) requirements in relation to illegal working, carries both civil and criminal penalties for Centrica and potentially members of staff.
+A failure to comply with the Home Office’s requirements in relation to illegal working, carries serious penalties for both Centrica and individuals.
 Accordingly, Centrica is unable to employ anyone who does not have the legal right to live and work in the UK.

 Centrica is a registered sponsor under Tier 2 of the Points Based System (PBS).
-However, Centrica is only able to consider offering sponsorship to applicants that meet the UKVI 's requirements under Tier 2 (General) of the PBS.
-Please note that Centrica's ability to sponsor employees under Tier 2 of the PBS is very limited.
+However, Centrica is only able to offer sponsorship to applicants where we can meet the Home Office’s requirements under Tier 2 (General) of the PBS.
+Please note that Centrica's ability to sponsor employees under Tier 2 of the PBS is limited and not all roles on our Graduate Programme will be capable of sponsorship.

-If your application is successful, your appointment and continued employment with Centrica will be conditional upon you ensuring that you have or secure the right to work for Centrica, and that you continue to retain the right to work and carry out your role.
-You will be unable to start employment with Centrica until you have provided Centrica with satisfactory original evidence of your right to work and carry out the proposed employment legally in the UK.
+If your application is successful, your appointment and continued employment with Centrica will be conditional upon you ensuring that you have or can secure the right to work for Centrica before employment commences and that you continue to retain that right to work throughout your employment.
+You will be unable to start employment with Centrica until you have provided Centrica with satisfactory original evidence of your right to work which enables you to take the proposed role.

 If, at any time, during your employment with Centrica you are unable to demonstrate evidence of your right to live and work in the UK Centrica may have no alternative but to dismiss you without notice.